When you use an Array, you can only look up data by index 0, 1, 2.

 And a different hash function might give you these indexes:

-A "HashMap" is an Array, but where you look data up by strings and numbers that you choose, instead of just indexes 0,1,2,3.
+Summary: a "HashMap" is an Array, but where you look data up by strings and numbers that you choose, instead of just indexes 0,1,2,3.
 It's named after the "hash" function.
-Lookups are O(1) on average because collisions are rare.
-Here's a summary of how you implement a HashMap:
+Lookups are O(1) on average because collisions are rare and array doubling is rare.

 Behind the scenes, HashMaps figure out which slot each key goes in, using this formula: key→ h(key) % len(array)